 • Pending broker orders are cancelled where possible.

-• The engine continues to compute proposals (so the post-mortem trail is intact) but they all stamp BLOCKED — kill switch active.
+• The engine continues to compute proposals (so the post-mortem trail is intact) but they are all stamped blocked while the kill switch is active.

 Tripping the kill switch never destroys data.
 Restoring it requires explicit "I understand the consequences" confirmation.
 It's the panic button.